cpdomina/Propelite/README.md

 ### More examples

-Check out the test suite in the source code to check out more examples.
+Check out the test suite in the source code for more examples.